aws-samples/amazon-mq-workshop/labs/lab-9.md

 ## Producer Load Balancing

 Producers can be load balanced across the network of brokers, by concentrating them on a set of brokers in the network.
-For example, in a Mesh network of 3 brokers, all producers can be connected to Broker1 and all consumers can be connected to Broker3, leaving Broker2 as a redundant instance in case either Broker1 or Broker3 are unavailable.
+For example, in a Mesh network of 3 brokers, producers can be spread across Broker1 and Broker2.
+The consumers can be connected to Broker3.

 ## Consumer Load Balancing